parduino/Femora/docs/technical/meshparts/volume/CustomRectangularGrid.rst

 .. code-block:: python

-   import femora as fm
+   import Femora as fm

-   # Create a FEMORA instance
+   # Create a Femora instance

    # Create a material